nasa/cumulus-api/content/rules.md

 ## Update rule

 Update rules for a collection.
 Can accept the whole rule object, or just a subset of fields, the ones that are being updated.
 Returns a mapping of the updated properties.

+Note: in the case of `onetime` rules the only update request allowed is to re-run the rule with a request body of `{"action": "rerun"}`.

 ```endpoint
 PUT /v1/rules/{name}